Gr33nCamper/Paul-s-Website/YRS/2023/SUM/AUG.md

 In fact, I wouldn't mind if I was alone in the apartment for a few days

 As long as I wasn't there the whole day, only in the evenings

+-

+BARBIE WAS FIRE BRUH

+The claim is true, it's not just a meme

+I was cracking up during da movie 😂

+Some scenes were so absurd or dumb that they were funny

+The colors of each world did a good job illustrating the contrast

+Super saturated pink pastels vs ordinary black, gray, brown, and it's interesting to note the real world was LA

+(which you'd think would be sunny but I guess it isn't irl bc of smog)

+And the message was surprisingly meaningful too

+I got kinda mad that I was the only one from my apartment going

+But it's okay

+Some people can't recognize hidden gems